 If you’ve been hurt at work, or if you’ve developed a condition or disease that affects your daily life, there are disability-related resources that may help you.
-Many of these require a disability evaluation by an accredited Physician.
-Dr. Joseph Pierson and the healthcare professionals at Allied Health Solutions, with offices on Wilshire Blvd and Santa Rosalia Dr. in Los Angeles, can provide you with the medical examination as well as pairing you with other medical professionals as necessary.
-Book an appointment online, or call one of the offices today.
+Many of these require a disability evaluation by an accredited Physician and the healthcare professionals at Allied Health Solutions, with an office in Inglewood, CA, can provide you with the medical examination as well as pairing you with other medical professionals as necessary.
+Book an appointment online, or call at our office today.
 It may be that you may require unemployment benefits and this recommendation will be made if you are determined to not be disabled.
 Our objectives are to determine if there are any life-threatening conditions demanding immediate treatment and if returning to work is safe for you and for your co-workers.
 We understand that job stress can lead to severe anxiety, panic attacks, and depression.
 We have specialists and strategic partners locally and out-of-area to assist with your recovery.
 There are jobs with exceedingly high physical demands which may trigger or precipitate back pain, neck strain, and joint dysfunction.
 We work with Providers that offer treatment at discounted rates for patients without health insurance and have limited incomes.

 When you’ve suffered an injury or impairment for which some level of benefits are available, that disability or impairment is often confirmed by a Physician.
 The benefits could be paid by the government, such as for Social Security or workers’ compensation, or through private insurance, so there’s usually an investigative process for which a disability exam is a key component.

 A disability examination may not end with your physician’s evaluation, however. often other specialists are involved.
 For example, if you’ve suffered a work-related injury, an occupational medicine specialist or occupational therapist’s assessment may be requested to determine how your injuries interfere with your work and what accommodations are needed if you are to return to work.
-Allied Health Solutions works with many other specialists in the Los Angeles area, so referrals are easy and, in some cases, close to one of the Allied Health Solutions locations.
+Allied Health Solutions works with many other specialists in the Los Angeles area, so referrals are easy and, in some cases, close to our Allied Health Solutions.

 The individual requirements for a disability examination typically vary with the type of injury you’ve suffered as well as the agency requesting the exam.
 Specific tests and follow-ups may be requested in each case.